Functional normalizing flow for statistical inverse problems of partial differential equations: Functional Normalizing Flow

 where $q(x)=\ln(1+e^x)-1$.

-Like the functional Householder flow, the image of $\mathcal{F}_{\theta_n}^{(n)}$ is constrained to a one-dimensional space, which limits the model's expressive capabilities.
+Similar with functional Householder flow, the image of $\mathcal{F}_{\theta_n}^{(n)}$ is constrained to a one-dimensional space, which limits the model's expressive capabilities.
 To effectively approximate target measures that are significantly different from the prior, a deep network architecture with multiple layers is often necessary.
-The effectiveness of this approach is demonstrated through numerical experiments in Section $\ref{sec4}$.
+The effectiveness of this approach is demonstrated through numerical experiments in Section \ref{sec4}.